-The Global Intellectual Property Center actively promotes the rights of creators and inventors in multilateral organizations around the world, including at the bodies of the United Nations (UN) and the World Trade Organization (WTO).
+The Global Innovation Policy Center actively promotes the rights of creators and inventors in multilateral organizations around the world, including at the bodies of the United Nations (UN) and the World Trade Organization (WTO).

 The policies developed in organizations such as the World Intellectual Property Office (WIPO), World Health Organization (WHO), and Asia-Pacific Economic Cooperation (APEC), can have a significant impact on the development of and access to new technologies and content.
 Unfortunately, on the global stage misconceptions about the role of IP in economic growth can hinder the adoption of improved rights for creative entrepreneurs.
 The GIPC is engaged with stakeholders globally to challenge these notions.